Deltares/hydromt/docs/guides/advanced_user/hydromt_python.rst

 ``read_<component>`` and ``write_<component>``.
 In the :ref:`model API
 <model_interface>` you can find all available components.

-Here is a small example of how to use the ``Model`` class in python to plot or analyse your model:
+Here is a small example of how to use the :class:`~model.Model` class in python to plot or analyse your model:

 .. code-block:: python